hirokoymj/gcp-study-note/Final.md

 1. Deploy his appliation on App Engine standard environment and use App Engine firewall rules to limit access to the on-premise database.
 2. Deploy his appliation on App Engine standard environment and use Cloud VPN limit access to opne the on-premise database.
-3. Deploy his appliation on App Engine flexible environment and use App Engine firewall rules to limit access to the on-premise database.
+3. Deploy his appliation on App Engine flexible environment and use App Engine firewall rules to limit access to the on-premise database. (a)
 4. Deploy his appliation on App Engine flexible environment and use Cloud VPN limit access to on the on-premise database.

 <hr />